NikDev345/NLP_generalizer/README.md

 </div>

-⚠️ Note
-Minor imperfections are expected and accepted by design.
+⚠️ Minor imperfections are expected and accepted by design.
-The system prioritizes correctness and generalization, not forced perfection.
+The goal is correctness and generalization — not forced perfection.

 🛠️ Tech Stack